Example Timings for Multiple Attractions

 How will the Santa experience be personalised?

-On booking you have the opportunity to add information you might want Santa to know.
-Please include anything you want Santa to mention (e.g if you have a resident elf on the shelf, or recent achievements etc).
+On booking, you have the opportunity to add information you might like Santa to know.
+Please include anything you want Santa to mention (e.g if you have a resident elf on the shelf, specific likes or recent achievements etc).